uriahpissalidis/leetcode_medium/README.md

 5: Longest Palindromic Subsequence - Done <br>
 2161: Partition Array According to Given Pivot - Done, not very fast, will refactor at some point <br>
 1409: Queries on a Permutation With Key - Done <br>
-1268 Seach Suggestions System - Done, attempting to make the solution above work as well <br>
+1268: Seach Suggestions System - Done, attempting to make the solution above work as well <br>
+215: Kth Largest Element in an Array - Done, comments are in the problem to describe how the solution works <br>